Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

 \subsubsection{The effects of dust}

 Dust absorbs the UV light from young O and B stars and re-emits in the far-IR, leading to possible `IR pumping' of molecular infrared sources.
 However, due to the large vibrational level spacing of CO, the molecular gas has to be at a temperature of at least $159$\,K, for significant IR pumping of the CO rotational lines to take place, when assuming a maximum filling factor of 1, as shown by \cite{carroll81}.
-Most of the gas in our GMC models is at temperatures below $100$\,K, with only a small fraction of the gas, in the very outskirts, of the GMCs reach $\Tk>159$\,K, as seen in Figure \ref{apD3} in Appendix \ref{apD}.
+Most of the gas in our GMC models is at temperatures below $100$\,K, with only a small fraction of the gas, in the very outskirts, of the GMCs reaching $\Tk>159$\,K, as seen in Figure \ref{apD3} in Appendix \ref{apD}.
 This happens only if the metallicity is low ($\Z\leq0.1$) or in case of a combination between high FUV field ($\g0\geq4$) and moderate metallicity.

-On the other hand, the CO emission lines could be subject to dust extinction, which is however only important in extremely dust-enshrouded sources such as Arp\,220 \citep{papa10a}, and therefore not significant for our set of normal galaxies.
+In principle, the high-$J$ CO lines could be subject to extinction by dust, but this effect is significant only in extremely dust-enshrouded sources \citep{papa10a}, and therefore unlikely to be relevant for our simulations.

-Upon these reflections, we have chosen not to include dust in the radiative transfer calculations of each GMC, although we mention that \texttt{LIME} is fully capable of including a dust component, provided that a table of dust opacities as function of wavelength be supplied together with the input model.
+While \lime is capable of including dust in the radiative transfer calculations, provided that a table of dust opacities as function of wavelength be supplied together with the input model, we have chosen not to include dust in the simulations presented here.